Final Reflections and Next Steps >

 In addition to sitting in on some of the classes at Griffith, we also had the opportunity to see a number of different clinical sites in the area.
 Here, we gained an appreciation for their universal healthcare system and some of the unique programs they were able to put in place.

 We visited Galleon Gardens, a residential older adult facility.
 One thing that stood out out to me there was the incredible attention to detail in their newly-renovated memory care wing.
 Each resident’s door had a different design to help them recognize it as their own.
 The floor panels ran the same direction throughout the wing to prevent residents from getting “stuck” or confused by the floor.
 Cabinets for the nursing staff had hidden latches so residents wouldn’t see handles and try to open them.
 An OT had been consulted when designing the space, so not only was it beautiful and homey, but it was purposeful.
 The other standout at Galleon Gardens was the work they’re doing with texture-modified foods for residents with modified diets.
 The staff uses molds to make the pureed foods look like their original form, making the food more appealing to eat; it’s unlike anything I’d ever seen before!
-Check out this article to learn more about and see some pictures of the incredible texture-modified foods at Galleon Gardens.

 We spent a couple mornings at Gold Coast University Hospital (GCUH), meeting with staff, touring the floors, and observing fourth-year students in their placements there.
-We also spent a day at Lady Cilento Children’s Hospital (LCCH) in Brisbane.
+We also spent a day at Lady Cilento Children’s Hospital (LCCH) [now the Queensland Children’s Hospital] in Brisbane.
 Both of these hospitals were quite new, so the facilities and design were incredible — both had really state of the art rehabilitation spaces.
 At GCUH, they had a simulated grocery store, kitchen, and apartment called the LIFE Space as well as a car (put on the roof by crane!) for patients to safely practice activities they’d be doing when they returned home.
 LCCH had a beautiful outdoor space with a wheelchair-accesible swing and rock climbing wall (great for kids who are able to get outside!) as well as some cool treatment rooms.
 My favorite was one of the craft rooms, which was designed so that kids could get as messy as they wanted and could paint the floor, walls, and ceiling; the staff could just hose off the entire room and the water drained out through the floor!

 Finally, we got to visit a couple of mental health sites in the area.
 Headspace was an outpatient mental health site for adolescents and young adults.
 The space had a cool feel to it and the staff dressed really casually, so it felt like a very inviting space for the population that it served.
 We also visited with the Homeless Health Outreach Team, and learned about the work they’re doing in the community.
 In Australia, OT seems to have a larger presence in mental health than it does in the US at the moment.
 OT has its roots in mental health, and we’re definitely working on increasing our presence in mental health in the US.
 Seeing how well they’re doing it in Australia served as a great example for what we’re working towards here!